EGI-Federation/documentation/content/en/users/tutorials/filetransfer-gridstorage/_index.md

 ### Find the storage

-In general it should be already known the source and destination storage for a specific project however to find the available options we can use for a transfer, source and destination, we can use the [VAPOR service](https://operations-portal.egi.eu/vapor/resources/GL2ResVO).
+In general, the source and destination storage for a specific project should be already known.
+However, to discover the available source or destination endpoints to be used for a transfer, you can use the [VAPOR service](https://operations-portal.egi.eu/vapor/resources/GL2ResVO).

 ![VAPOR main page](VAPOR-home.png)